Dunama/operatingSystemApp101/README.md

-# CS205 Quiz Application
+# CS101 Quiz Application(Introduction to Operating System)

-A web-based quiz application for Operating Systems course.
+A web-based quiz application for Introduction To Operating Systems course.

 ## Setup